“What do you want to do after school?”

 E – Engagement

 What activities does the student find most engaging?
-In the same respect as above, encourage the student to put together a list of activities that they feel completely absorbed in.
-These activities use their skills while challenging them at the same time, bringing about a state of flow.
+As above, encourage the student to put together a list of activities that make them feel completely absorbed.
+Such activities are those that will use the student’s skills while also challenging them, bringing about a state of flow.

 R – Relationships